Essay on population explosion

 Even when the country is fortunate enough to have a bumper crop, these hungry households do not have the economic strength or purchasing power to buy the required food grains.
 The phenomenal population growth exerts immense pressure on other basic necessities like education, health, housing, clothing, employment opportunities etc. With employment opportunities in the rural areas becoming scarce, population explosion is resulting in increasing migration of rural poor to the urban areas in search of jobs.
 The increasing pressure on the urban areas is giving rise to more number of slums and this is multiplying the problems in the urban areas as health is the first casualty in slums.

-To check the ill-effects of population growth, the Indian Government launched the Family Planning Programme in 1951.
+To check the ill-effects of population growth, the Indian Government launched the in 1951.
 This was later rechristened as the Family Welfare Programme.
 This programme promotes on voluntary basis, a responsible and planned parenthood.
 Unfortunately, due to lack of awareness, the population continues to rise at a rapid pace.

 Hence, the important thing that can play a vital role in decreasing population is awareness about its ill-effects.
 Education and postponement of marriage until a mature age can also play their part.
 Better job opportunities and eradication of poverty are also to be considered if we want to see some big change.